llater/jsonnet-series/3-practical-example.md

 Deploying Prometheus on a new or old Kubernetes cluster can be a pain, but Prometheus Operator from CoreOS does the lion's share of this work.
 Prometheus Operator comes with several alerts preconfigured.
 Visit the Prometheus UI to begin testing the new monitoring system!

 > Hint: if you do not have an ingress controller or load balancer solution in place for the Kubenetes cluster, try the proxy: `kubectl proxy`.
-Then, visit `127.0.0.1:8001/api/v1/namespaces/monitoring/services/prometheus:9090/` to check out the Prometheus UI.
+Then, visit `127.0.0.1:8001/api/v1/namespaces/monitoring/services/prometheus-<name>:9090/proxy` to check out the Prometheus UI.

 ### In conclusion
-Jsonnet is a great tool but its real power is it integration into many modern applications, allowing Kubernetes users to deploy supporting services alongside the core app painlessly.
+Jsonnet is a great tool but its real power is integration into many modern applications.
+Jsonnet allows Kubernetes users to deploy supporting services alongside the core app painlessly.
 We consider monitoring code part of the application deployment.
-The PrometheusRules and ServiceMonitors are deployed with our core app and stored with its source code.
+The PrometheusRules and ServiceMonitors are deployed at the same time as our core app and stored with its source code.

 #### Tags
 - Kubernetes